chazlever/rickybobby/README.md

     $ rickybobby
     NAME:
        rickybobby - Parsing DNS packets when you wanna GO fast!

     USAGE:
        rickybobby [global options] command [command options] [arguments...]

     VERSION:
        1.0.0

     AUTHOR:
        Chaz Lever <chazlever@gatech.edu>

     COMMANDS:
        pcap     read packets from a PCAP file live     read packets from a live interface help, h  Shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --tcp                   attempt to parse TCP packets
        --questions             parse questions in addition to responses --questions-ecs         parse questions only if they contain ECS information --profile               toggle performance profiler
-       --sensor value   name of sensor DNS traffic was collected from --source value   name of source DNS traffic was collected from --help, -h       show help
+       --sensor value          name of sensor DNS traffic was collected from --source value          name of source DNS traffic was collected from --output-type value     where to output parsed traffic [stdout (default), kafka] (default: "stdout") --format value          output format of parsed traffic [json (default), avro] (default: "json") --config value          YML config file with kafka options --kafka-key value       (kafka) Key to use when sending data to Kafka --kafka-topic value     (kafka) Topic
+       --kafka-username value  (kafka) Username for SASL authentication to Kafka brokers --kafka-password value  (kafka) Password for SASL authentication to Kafka brokers --kafka-brokers value   (kafka) List of Kafka brokers --help, -h              show help
        --version, -v           print the version
     The application is broken out into two different commands that affect where traffic is parsed from.
 More details on each of these commands is provided below.

+Kafka options can also be configured using a YML file (see [config.example.yml](config.example.yml)).
+Note that command-line flags take precedence over file-based configuration options.

-### Parsing PCAP File
+### Parsing PCAP Files

 To view the help documentation for the `pcap` command, invoke the application as follows: